Today's Short-Termer PROVERB:

 There may be some ideas or rules endorsed by the church or program you are participating with, but there is a larger mission involved and everyone needs to keep that in mind.
 Yep, you may need to adjust styles of dress, behaviour and activity for personal and group safety while traveling to and fro.
 But each group member has chosen to be a representative of your organization while traveling in this different place.
 It is imperative to uphold individual and group standards appropriate to the mission and to the culture of the target mission point.4

-And one more thing about avoiding exhausting a witness, the girl in the cover photos in front of the plane?
-Um, if you like doing that particular gesture ... just check to see if that is 'okay' in YOUR destination and not an equivalent of 'the bird' as it is in some other countries.
+And one more thing about avoiding exhausting a witness, the girl in the above photo in front of the plane?
+Um, if you like doing that particular gesture ... just check to see if that it actually MEANS 'okay' in YOUR destination and not an equivalent of 'the bird' as it is in some other countries.
 Just saying.
 Heh.

 The simple lesson we all can learn here is that we need to "get over ourselves."
 I'll bet you're good at listening to people, learning about them, and humbly walking with them.
 I know you'd never objectify them or treat them as your pets - but many have.
 If we choose to walk into the mission field with the latter attitude, we are choosing to live a lifestyle outside of the spirit and character of Jesus.
 He was a great listener, learner, and companion.
 And, um – He was God!
 If anyone had a right to a superiority complex…..you get it. ;-)